woldman456/DemoRPG/README.md

 After these basic functions were created I proceed in creating combat method.
 This method takes a player object and monster object and runs through a while loop until one or the others' health reaches zero.
 This class imports the Java Random utility and for weapon damage which the max is retrieved through a get method.
-The chance to hit is gotten, through a call to a method in the Dice class.
+The chance to hit is gotten, through a call to a method in the model.Dice class.

 ### Issues :